The 2013 KPMG project management survey has revealed a number of concerning insights into how New Zealand organisations manage projects.

 I believe this summarises the issue perfectly.
 For PMOs to truly show their value, they need to be entrusted to do their job and have the resources to do so.

 Another issue highlighted in the report is that PMOs often struggle to demonstrate their value on an on-going basis.

 Too often, once a PMO has set performance metrics for things likes the project schedule, budget and quality, it is relegated to low-level, hand-holding activities like process enforcement rather than improving process efficiencies and delivering high-level business benefits.

 As the survey finds, PMOs then face being disestablished because of their perceived overhead (21% of respondents).
 Their perceived focus on processes (17% of respondents).
 Insufficient learning being transferred across programmes and projects (7% of respondents).
 Or process inefficiencies due to different business units not being joined up (7% of respondents).

 If the value PMOs provide are not visible or well understood enough, it is hardly surprising that business owners don’t see them as adding value!

-To reverse this trend, I believe PMOs need to become both more visible and vocal about what they can and do deliver, and how that translates into value for the business.
+To reverse this trend, PMOs need to become both more visible and vocal about what they can and do deliver.
+They also need to highlight how that translates into value for the business.

 After all, if you’re facing the axe, you simply can’t afford to be a shirking violet any longer!